cbdevnet/midimonster/DEVELOPMENT.md

 		* Prefer to name unsigned loop counters `u` and signed ones `i`
 * Place comments above the section they are commenting on
 	* Use inline comments sparingly
+* Do not omit '{}' brackets, even if optional (e.g. single-statement conditional bodies)
+* Opening braces stay on the same line as the condition

 #### C specific